GSA/federal-open-source-repos/readme.md

 1. Commit, push
 1. Visit your repository's page to submit a pull request

-*Note: By contributing to this project, you agree to license your work under the same terms as those that govern this project's distribution.*
+*Note: By contributing to this project, you agree to license your work under the same terms as those that govern this project's distribution.
+See license.txt for more information.*